hl7au/au-fhir-childhealth/pages/_includes/intro.md

 **CDHR Release 1.0.0** scope is limited to following health interactions:

 >**Consent to Participate**
->(Administrative Health Interaction representing various administrative and operational consents applicable to NCDHC program)

->**Audit Event**
->(Administrative Health Interaction recording the audit details of all actions performed)
+>Its an Administrative Health Interaction.It creates a consent record for the consumer's acknowledgment to participate in the Child Digital Health Record initiative.

+>**Consumer Audit View**
+>Its an Administrative Health Interaction.It lets a consumer view an audit trail of consumers, providers and organisations who have accessed their child health record, including the data sets viewed.

 >**Child and Representative Registration**
->(Administrative Health Interaction to register a child or representative)
+>Its an Administrative Health Interaction.It creates a registration record for the child or representative in the CDHR system.

 >**Health Check Assessment**
->(Clinical Health Interaction recording health checks, screening or other health assessments which are conducted across Australia based on each jurisdictions health check schedule)
+>Its a Clinical Health Interaction.It records the health checks, screening or other health assessments which are conducted across Australia based on each jurisdictions health check schedule.

-     - Health Check Assessment 0-4 weeks
-     - Health Check Assessment 6-8 weeks
-     - Health Check Assessment 6 months
-     - Health Check Assessment 12 months
-     - Health Check Assessment 18 months
-     - Health Check Assessment 2 years
-     - Health Check Assessment 3 years
-     - Health Check Assessment 4 years
-     - Health Check Schedule
-     - Health Check Summary

 >**Newborn Delivery**
->(Clinical Health Interaction recording all the identifying and clinical health information of a newborn in the system.
-This forms the basis of the child’s longitudinal health record)
+>Its a Clinical Health Interaction.It records all the identifying and clinical health information of a newborn in the system.
+This forms the basis of the child’s longitudinal health record.

+>**Withdrawal of Consent to Participate**
+>Its an Administrative Health Interaction.It records a consumer's consent withdrawal to be part of the longitudinal child health record program.

+>**View Longitudinal Record**
+>Its an Administrative Health Interaction.It lets a clinician or consumer view a child's longitudinal health record in context of the child's clinical record or via the consumer app.

+>**Consent Check**
+>Its an Administrative Health Interaction.Prior to the creation of the Longitudinal Health record and during an attempt to access or view the Longitudinal Health record, a consent check if the consent isn't withdrawn.

 For detailed description and complete list of profiles with relevant samples,refer [NCDHC Profiles]